lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 .. image:: kcalcpref.png

 The :guilabel:`Font` tab has settings to change settings with your fonts.
 To choose the font for your buttons on your calculator :guilabel:`Button font` and press the :guilabel:`Pencil` button to the font for the buttons on your calculator.
 To change the font for the display of the calculator. :guilabel:`Display font` will change how the and the :guilabel:`Pencil` button.
-To change what font will be used for displaying Kcalc history change the :guilabel:`History font` field.
+To change what font will be used for displaying KCalc history change the :guilabel:`History font` field.

 .. image:: kcalc-font-screenshot.png